warkrismagic/mcp-ui-fork_research/docs/src/guide/client/html-resource.md

 ## Security Notes

 - **`sandbox` attribute**: Restricts what the iframe can do. `allow-scripts` is needed for interactivity. `allow-same-origin` is external apps.
-Caution - the external app method isn's not a secure way to render untrusted code.
+Caution - the external app method isn't a secure way to render untrusted code.
 We're working on new methods to alleviate security concerns.
 - **`postMessage` origin**: When sending messages from the iframe, always specify the target origin for safety.
 The component listens globally, so your iframe content should be explicit.
 - **Content Sanitization**: HTML is rendered as-is.
 If you don't fully trust the source, sanitize the HTML before passing it in, or rely on the iframe's sandboxing.